The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: The muon magnetic moment and the hadronic cross-section

-Several groups have contributed to estimate the HVP contribution to the muon anomalous magnetic moment (see e.g. the recent works \cite{Davier:2019can,Keshavarzi:2019abf,Colangelo:2018mtw,Jegerlehner:2017gek,Benayoun:2019zwh,Ananthanarayan:2018nyx} ).
-In general, various datasets coming from the same or different experiments and exploiting several final states must be combined.
+which directly depends on the accuracy of the hadronic cross-section experimental determination.
+Indeed, the HVP contribution to the muon anomalous magnetic moment is a widely studied subject (recent works include Refs.~\cite{Davier:2019can,Keshavarzi:2019abf,Colangelo:2018mtw, Jegerlehner:2017gek,Benayoun:2019zwh,Ananthanarayan:2018nyx}).
+In general, various data-sets coming from the same or different experiments and exploiting several final states must be combined.
 The most important channel is the $\pi^+\pi^-$ channel which accounts for more than $70\%$ of $\amhvplo$.
 Many experimental measurements have been performed, leading to the embarrassing situation in which the two most precise measurements disagree at the level of $\sim3\sigma$.
-Indeed, the values of $\amhvplo$ reported by KLOE \cite{Anastasi:2017eio} and BABAR \cite{Aubert:2009ad} show a worrisome difference, while other experiments (CMD-2, BESIII, SND \cite{Akhmetshin:2003zn,Akhmetshin:2006wh,Akhmetshin:2006bx,BESIII:2015equ,Achasov:2006vp}) have reported results that lie in between these two, albeit with larger uncertainties.
-Note that any effect that could lift the value of $\shad$ given by KLOE, besides reducing the discrepancy with BaBar, at the same time would also reduce $\damtwo$.\footnote{ $\amhvp$ can be also estimated from hadronic $\tau$ decays data~\cite{Davier:2010nc,Davier:2010fmf,Davier:2013sfa,Jegerlehner:2017gek,Bruno:2018ono}.
+Indeed, the values of $\amhvplo$ reported by KLOE as the average of their three different analyses~\cite{Anastasi:2017eio} and BABAR \cite{Aubert:2009ad,BaBar:2012bdw} show a worrisome difference, while other experiments (CMD-2, BESIII, SND \cite{Akhmetshin:2003zn,Akhmetshin:2006wh,Akhmetshin:2006bx,BESIII:2015equ,Achasov:2006vp}) have reported results that lie in between these two, albeit with larger uncertainties.
+Note that any effect that could lift the overall value of $\shad$ given by KLOE, besides reducing the discrepancy with BaBar, at the same time would also reduce $\damtwo$.\footnote{ $\amhvp$ can be also estimated from hadronic $\tau$ decays data~\cite{Davier:2010nc,Davier:2010fmf,Davier:2013sfa,Jegerlehner:2017gek,Bruno:2018ono}.
 The resulting value $(703.0 \pm 4.4) \times 10^{-10}$~\cite{Davier:2013sfa} is significantly larger than the result from $e^+ e^- \to \rm hadrons $, and in agreement with the lattice estimate. }